Teradata/ai-unlimited/deployments/azure/README.md

 - `default security groups` are the security groups that will be allowed access to the compute engines.
 - `resource tag` are the tags to place on the new compute engines

-In this example we are only setting the default region to westus (or "West US") and allowing access from all address ranges. then click save changes before proceeding to the next section.
+In this example we are setting the default region to westus (or "West US") and allowing access from all address ranges.

+We are also passing in the network and key vault resources created from resources.json.

+Then click save changes before proceeding to the next section.

 ![ai_unlimited_setup_azure](images/025_ai_unlimited_setup_azure.png?raw=true)